Special Educational Needs and Disability (SEND) at St Margaret's

 As a school we are mindful of and comply with the LA expectations of schools, which outline the key ways pupils should be supported in class, along with expected equality duties shown in the school’s Single Equality and Disability Equality policies and our access arrangements as shown in the school’s Accessibility Plan.

-If you have any queries relating to the type of support we use in school or would like any further information about anything in this report, please contact Mrs Kelly Jones (SENCo).
+If you have any queries relating to the type of support we use in school or would like any further information about anything in this report, please contact Mrs Kelly Jones (SENDCo).
 The school governor with responsibilty for SEND in school is Champa Bhudia, who can be contacted via the school office.

-Please click on the picture link to access details about the SEND Provision at St Margaret's School.
+Please click on the link to access details about the SEND Provision at St Margaret's School.